mccurcio/mcc-ds-material/README.md

   <em>"the no-bs approach"</em>
 </p>

 **Note:** This list is compiled by [Matthew Curcio](https://github.com/mccurcio).
-It includes material on data science, machine learning books, websites, videos, etc. that I have found useful *and* would recommend.
-Whenever possible I have chosen material that is *FREE*.
+This list includes material on data science, machine learning books, websites, videos, etc. that I have **used and would recommend**.
+Whenever possible, I have chosen **free** material.

 <p align="center">
   This list is *NOT complete nor comprehensive* but rather a resource for myself and others.